GoodManWEN/Smart-Security-Camera/README.md

 [Watch the original video here](https://youtu.be/Y2QFu-tTvTI)

+## Differences

+This repository is different from the oringinal one, since it's modified to satisfy Python3 & Qmail for chinese users.

 ## Setup

 This project uses a Raspberry Pi Camera to stream video.
 Before running the code, make sure to configure the raspberry pi camera on your device.